jhuapl-bio/omics_workshop/README.md

 <img src="./imgs/accessingLinuxFS3.PNG"   >

 Select the username.
 There is likely only a single directory within here.
-In my case, it is merribb1
+In my case, it is `omics_workshop`

 <img src="./imgs/accessingLinuxFS4.PNG"   >

 You're now in the `$HOME` of your WSL2 terminal! feel free to browse around.
 We will access this this way when doing TaxTriage (see further down)

 <img src="./imgs/accessingLinuxFS5.PNG"   >

+:warning: please be aware that things in your `C:` drive will be referred to as `mnt/c/`.
+So, for instance if I want to put something in my `Documents` folder I would need to do `cp test.txt /mnt/c/Users/$USER/Documents/test.txt`.
+Make sure you select the right value of $USER in that path example.
+If you're unsure, simply check the username in Windows10 OR you can hit `tab` after `/mnt/c/Users/` and you should see things autopopulate`

 #### All Platforms